Nationals vs. Diamondbacks Player Props Betting Odds

 |0

-Bet on player props for Corbin Carroll, Lourdes Gurriel Jr. or other Diamondbacks players with DraftKings Sportsbook.
+Bet on player props for Corbin Carroll, Ketel Marte or other Diamondbacks players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.